 Adopt or Foster a Child

 We can all make a difference in the life of a child.
 For some, that means becoming a foster or adoptive parent.
 Learn more about some of the misconceptions below, or click through to the following links for more about fostering or adopting a child.
-You can also fill out this form to get more information.
+To get more information about how to foster or adopt a child or to begin the application process, click here to fill out our inquiry form and a local recruiter will contact you.

 Myth: Most of the children in foster care in New Mexico are juvenile delinquents.